tasmota/docs/docs/HASPmota.md

 ### React to user actions

-Every time the user touches an active element on the screen, OpenHASP publishes internal events you can listen and react to.
-For example if you press a button `p1b10`, OpenHASP publishes an event `{"hasp":{"p1b10":{"event":"up"}}` when the button is released.
+Every time the user touches an active element on the screen, HASPmota publishes internal events you can listen and react to.
+For example if you press a button `p1b10`, HASPmota publishes an event `{"hasp":{"p1b10":{"event":"up"}}` when the button is released.
 You can easily create a rule to react to this event.

 Example: